-Sidney, Chappell, and Kimball discharge some or all of their waste water back into Lodgepole Creek.
+Sidney and Kimball discharge some of or all their waste water back into Lodgepole Creek.
+Chappell stopped discharging waste water on December 22, 2015, approximately half way through this accounting year.
 Lodgepole previously had discharged waste water back into the creek but in 2012 went to full retention lagoons.
 The rest of the remaining municipalities' waste water is held in full retention lagoons.

-Similar to industrial baselines, municipal baselines were calculated by documenting usage between August 1, 2001 and July 31, 2006.
+Like industrial baselines, municipal baselines were calculated by documenting usage between August 1, 2001 and July 31, 2006.
 The highest one year period (August 1st to July 31st) during this time was then used as that municipality's baseline.
 Appendix F shows the municipal baselines, per capita use, and current year usage.